Preconstruction And Delivery

 What ownership should keep in view.

-Envelope, site, interior, and systems upgrades organized under one schedule.
+Envelope, site, interior, and systems upgrades organized under one schedule — with Georgetown permit coordination built into the sequencing rather than added after scope is defined.

-Selective demolition and replacement planning around occupied areas.
+Selective demolition and replacement planning around occupied areas, active tenants, and ongoing Georgetown business operations.

-Turnover coordination that connects construction upgrades to daily use.
+Turnover coordination that connects construction upgrades to daily use, including utility switchovers, system commissioning, and final City of Georgetown inspection sequencing.

 Service detail